Skip to Content

 Chart Context Menu

-• Display the Long Names of the nodes instead of their name
+• Display the Long Names of the nodes instead of their names

 • Display the Long Names of the states